Ceramics at DAAP

-Students will gain a well rounded knowledge of the material and how it works, allowing them to experiment with a variety of clays in a variety of temperatures and atmospheres, from terra cotta to porcelain.
+We use ceramics differently at DAAP, looking through a broader lens outside of technique and craft to contemporary art, visual culture, and design.
+We offer courses in handbuilding, wheel throwing, clay and glaze calculation, tile making, mold making, and object design.
+Students gain a well-rounded knowledge of the material and how it works, allowing them to experiment with a variety of clays in a variety of temperatures and atmospheres, from terracotta to porcelain.

-- Graduate Ceramics
+Graduate Studies in Ceramics

 The MFA program within the School of Art has two to three ceramic graduate students annually working in 300-square-foot private studios within the department.
 An interdisciplinary program, students can take a variety of studio and seminar courses within the School of Art and throughout DAAP and the university at large, although it is not required.